34 Most Common SoapUI Interview Questions and Answers

 Q #15.
 SoapUI and SoapUI Pro?

 Ans.
 SoapUI is a web service testing tool and SoapUI Pro is its commercial version.
-SoapUI can help create functional, security and load testing test suites.
-SoapUI Pro does all that with advanced drag and drop, Data Driven testing, advanced reporting and coverage analysis.
+SoapUI can help create functional, secure and load testing test suites.
+SoapUI Pro does all that with advanced drag and drop, data driven testing, advanced reporting and coverage analysis.
 Check out this article for more information: https://www.softwaretestinghelp.com/soapui-tutorial-12-soapui-pro-features/

-• It also provides in build reporting tool and export test results log provision
+• It also provides in-build reporting tools and export test results log provision

 • We assert our services using various types of assertions